-The Automobile Protection Association (APA) points out that truck and SUV owners can sometimes save money by minus-sizing -- buying a smaller wheel and a narrower tire for snow use -- even considering the expense of buying the second set of wheels.
-This can expand the number of brands light truck and SUV owners can choose from, as smaller winter tires are easier to find.
-Traditionally, this is cheaper than having a garage swap your tires on the existing rims.
+The Automobile Protection Association (APA) points out that consumers can sometimes save money by minus-sizing -- buying a smaller wheel and a narrower tire for snow use.
+While this applies to any type of vehicle, it is an especially helpful technique for light truck and SUV owners; smaller winter tires are easier to find, which can expand your range of choices.
+In addition, it can be cheaper than having a garage swap your tires on the existing rims -- even considering the expense of buying the second set of wheels.
 "Savings of $80 to $300 per set of four are possible by downsizing the wheel and tire combination, depending on the vehicle," the APA says.

 However, if your vehicle is equipped with a tire-pressure monitoring system (TPMS), you'll have to buy sensors for your snow tires' wheels, too, (or install your snow tires yourself).
-That's because a new federal rule prohibits installers from "knowingly [making] the TPMS system inoperative," ConsumerReports.org reports.
+That's because federal rules prohibits installers from "knowingly [making] the TPMS system inoperative," ConsumerReports.org reports.

 Your tire retailer has guides that list appropriate substitute sizes for your vehicle.

 Best Reviewed Snow Tires: Whether you live where the snow piles as high as the Rockies or in milder climes that see a few inches a year, these Best Reviewed snow tires will see you safely through.